Marcus Semien Preview, Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The Angels have the 24th-ranked team ERA across all MLB pitching staffs (4.77).
+- The Angels' 4.74 team ERA ranks 24th across all league pitching staffs.

-- Angels pitchers combine to give up 202 total home runs at a clip of 1.3 per game (to rank 24th in baseball).
+- Angels pitchers combine to rank 24th in baseball in home runs surrendered (203 total, 1.3 per game).

-- His last appearance was on Wednesday against the Tampa Bay Rays, when the left-hander tossed four innings, surrendering no earned runs while giving up three hits.
+- The right-hander's most recent time out was on Thursday against the Tampa Bay Rays, when he went five innings, surrendering two earned runs while giving up three hits.

-- The 24-year-old has put together a 4.70 ERA and 10.2 strikeouts per nine innings in 27 games this season, while giving up a batting average of .251 to opposing hitters.
+- The 27-year-old has an ERA of 4.39, with 10 strikeouts per nine innings, in 23 games this season.
+Opposing hitters have a .247 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.